List of schools in West Moreton: Catholic schools

 In Queensland, Catholic primary schools are usually (but not always) linked to a parish.
 Prior to the 1970s, most schools were founded by religious institutes, but with the decrease in membership of these institutes, together with major reforms inside the church, lay teachers and administrators began to take over the schools, a process which completed by approximately 1990.

 Within the region, schools are administered by the Catholic Education Office, Archdiocese of Brisbane, and supported by the Queensland Catholic Education Commission, which is responsible for coordinating administration, curriculum and policy across the Catholic school system.
 Preference for enrolment is given to Catholic students from the parish or local area, although non-Catholic students are admitted if room is available.
-The nearest high schools are in Toowoomba, Ipswich and Jimboomba.

 Independent schools

 Most independent schools cater for students from preparatory to year 12.